Wyoming Rule: Under the 2020 U.S. census

 The chart set out below identifies the number of House seats that would be given to the respective states if the Wyoming Rule were to be implemented using the population numbers from the 2020 United States census.

 South Dakota with its two seats and an average of 443,885 people per seat would have the most seats per capita.
-North Dakota's lone seat (779,702 people per seat) would have the fewest seats per capita.
+North Dakota with its lone seat (779,702 people per seat) would have the fewest seats per capita.
 This gives a ratio of 1 to 1.75654 between greatest and smallest number of persons per seat.
 By comparison, it will be 1 to 1.82574 for the lone seat of Delaware (990,837 per seat) and Montana's two seats (542,704 per seat).

 Of the six states that currently have a single seat, Delaware and South Dakota would gain one seat.
 The other four—Wyoming, North Dakota, Alaska, and Vermont—would continue to have one seat.